When you think of a programmer or a group of programmers, most people wouldn’t think of women programming but rather something like this:

 Nowadays, when computers are part of the warp and weft of life’s daily fabric, potential female coders worry less that the job will be isolated, antisocial and distant from reality.
 In addition, it’s much easier to learn programming without getting a full degree.
-Today you can sing up for free online coding schools, bootcamps and meetup groups for newcomers, and even find programming assignment help to support your learning journey.
+Today, you can sign up for free online coding schools, bootcamps, meetup groups for newcomers, and even find programming assignment help to support your learning journey.

 At Wiredelta, we always look for great talent, and women often hold an untapped potential that we want to unlock.
 So if you are considering a career in software development, don’t hesitate to hop over to our Jobs page for more information.